Adaptive Generation of Bias-Eliciting Questions for LLMs: Counterfactual Question Generation

 \paragraph{Explicit vs. implicit questions} Questions that explicitly reference attribute values can sound unnatural and are less representative of real-world use.
-Implicit questions that instead rely on stereotypical traits associated with each value, such as \texttt{\{Bob/Alice\}}, are more common.
+Implicit questions that instead rely on stereotypical traits such as names are more common.
 Accordingly, our framework supports both post-hoc and in-process translation of explicit questions into implicit ones by prompting the generator to replace explicit attributes with predefined stereotypical traits.
 Although implicit questions are often more natural, our framework focuses first on explicit ones for three reasons: (1) generating them is already challenging for LLMs, (2) they provide a clear baseline for measuring bias, and (3) they can be easily translated into implicit forms.